 SQD are posted after the date flown, not on the date of purchase.
 There is currently no other way to earn SQD (e.g., through credit card spending) other than by spending it on flights.

-With the revamped program, there are still five Aeroplan Elite Status tiers: 25K, 35K, 50K, 75K, and Super Elite.
+There are five Aeroplan Elite Status tiers: 25K, 35K, 50K, 75K, and Super Elite.
 To obtain status, you need to fulfill either the SQM or SQS requirements, in addition to the corresponding SQD requirement, in a calendar year.

-Another new feature is Everyday Status Qualification: you can earn Aeroplan 25K status without ever having set foot on a plane.
+The Everyday Status Qualification feature allows you to earn Aeroplan 25K status without ever having set foot on a plane.

 Once you have reached Aeroplan Elite Status for a given year, you will enjoy it through to the end of the next calendar year.